Stuycs-K/final-project-10-rojas-cessan-walkupj/README.md

 ## Instructions
 Press 'A' and 'D' to move.
 Drag and drop blocks from your inventory.
 Press SHIFT to respawn.
 Click on the level you want to do.

 NOTE: The game does have music, please turn up your volume (not too high, there is a loud part)!
 You may need to install the Sound Library (sketch> import library> manage libraries> search for sound > install) and allow microphone access.
-Due to the music, it initially takes a moment for it to load.
+Due to the music, it initially takes around 15 seconds for it to load.